 Light leaks for the compositing of your shots

 To give character to your videos, you can choose to add light leaks to your plans.
 This will also give them a more professional and polished look.
 For your video projects, it can have a real Instagram effect.
 Next, you'll use them to simulate an surrounding light source to add warmth to the shots.
-However, the workshops and Classes taught in video editing schools in Quebec above all teach you to be consistent during this task.
+However, the workshops and Classes taught in video editing schools in Vancouver above all teach you to be consistent during this task.

 Light leaks to make a mask